czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

 categories = []
 cloudinaryurl = "https://res.cloudinary.com/ruthchernous/image/upload"
 date = 2021-08-24T08:42:00Z
-description = "Learn about copywriting and how to be a copywriter" image = "/v1629443841/anna-auza-D7Q6JpFleK8-unsplash_kho9i2.jpg" tags = ["copywriting", "marketing", "writing"] title = "Ever wondered?
+description = "Find out what exactly does a copywriter do" image = "/v1629443841/anna-auza-D7Q6JpFleK8-unsplash_kho9i2.jpg" tags = ["copywriting", "marketing", "writing"] title = "Ever wondered?
 What does a copywriter do?"

 +++
 Before beginning my journey as a copywriter I had no idea what copywriting was.
+It never crossed my mind " what does a copywriter do?"

 I knew I was interested in marketing.
 But it wasn’t till I delved deeper into digital marketing, copywriting found me.

 The funny thing is before then, I saw copywriting everywhere.
 In ads, on billboards, I was even doing it on social media.

 So if you’re sitting there wondering the same thing.
 Don’t worry I have you covered.

-In this article, I will write about the ins and outs of copywriting, how to train as a copywriter and how to find work.
+In this article, I will write about what copywriting entails and how to find work.

 ## **What is copywriting and how does it work?**

 So what is meant by copywriting?
 Copywriting is the act of using words to sell or promote a service or product.
-As a copywriter you might write:
+A copywriter might write:

 * **Slogans**: A short phrase used in advertising.
 Some famous ones are finger-licking good (KFC), Just do it - (Nike), I’m loving it - (Mcdonalds).
 * **Brochures**: A book created by a business selling its products or services.